 One Tiger Dr.

-The ETBU Professional Nursing program is an upper-division program that enrolls students each fall semester.
+The ETBU Professional Nursing program is an upper-division program that enrolls students each Fall semester.
 Enrollment begins January 1st and ends March 1st each year.
-Applications must be received in the Department of Nursing prior to January 11th to be considered for acceptance into the program beginning in the following fall semester.
+Applications must be received by the School of Nursing prior to January 16th, 2017 to be considered for acceptance into the program beginning the following Fall semester.
 Student cohorts are formed based on current university guidelines for class size, available resources, and at the discretion of the university.
 Applicants are considered for acceptance into the program once all admission requirements have been completed.
 Conditional acceptance may be granted on a case-by-case basis at the discretion of the Dean.

 Accepted or already enrolled as a student at ETBU

-Completed application packet, including all forms and other documentation required, must be received by the Department of Nursing no later than December 12, 2015 in order to be considered for acceptance into the fall class:
+Completed application packet, including all forms and other documentation required, must be received by the School of Nursing by January 16, 2017 in order to be considered for acceptance into the fall class: